GTM's Books and Articles

 This book reviews our global environmental crisis, elucidates the concept of holism (cosmic, biospheric, and human) that has been discovered by all 20th century sciences.
 It systematically shows how the Constitution for the Federation of Earth is designed to implement the holism that is necessary for planetary sustainability.(Forthcoming: Institute for Economic Democracy Press, 2013)

-11. One World Reborn: The New Philosophical Holism and Our Global Social Contract (forthcoming 2015)
+11. Renaissance: The New Philosophical Holism and Our Global Social Contract (forthcoming 2015)

 The worldwide transformation from the Newtonian Paradigm to the Holistic Paradigm that emerged in the 20th century is explored in this book.
 The book explores this holism and its implications for ethics, law, education, cosmology, and spirituality.
 It shows the relationships of this movement to emerging world law.
 It also shows the many connections of this new Holistic Paradigm with the Earth Constitution.